jessieren/DeepVirFinder/README.md

   result[order(result$qvalue),]
   ```

-## Retrain the model using customized dataset
+## Training the model using customized dataset

 If users are interested in training a new deep learning model using their own dataset,
 we provide the scripts for processing the genomic data and training the model.
 Four fasta files are needed for training the model:
-  (1) the host genomic sequences for training,
+  1. the host genomic sequences for training,
-  (2) the host genomic sequences for validation,
+  2. the host genomic sequences for validation,
-  (3) the virus genomic sequences for training, and
+  3. the virus genomic sequences for training, and
-  (4) the virus genomic sequences for validation.
+  4. the virus genomic sequences for validation.

-The script encode.py processes the input genomic sequences by fragmenting them into fixed length sequences,
+The script encode.py processes the input genomic sequences by fragmenting them into fixed length sequences [-l],
 and encoding them by one-hot encoding method.
+The contig type [-p] indicates the type of the sequences, virus or host.
+This indicator will be encoded into the file name and will be used in the following steps for data type recognition.

 #### Options
       -h, --help            show this help message and exit